7 Takeaways From The Longest Shutdown In U.S. History

 The president responded to the outcry in a tweet: "This was in no way a concession."

-It's highly unlikely the base abandons Trump.
+It's highly unlikely that the base abandons Trump.
 Prior predictions of that have failed.
 And many callers Friday into conservative talk radio shows seemed to have the president's back.
-But Trump has done little to reach beyond his base in the two years since he's become president.
-He's alienated large portions of the country, and has seen massive declines with the middle.
+But Trump has done little to reach beyond his base in the two years since he has become president.
+He has alienated large portions of the country and has seen massive declines with the middle.

 His base might return, but his political skills are about to be tested, because he likely needs to mitigate some of the damage he's done with independents.
 And that's a box he built for himself.